Team Blake’s Guide to Your Kansas City Staycation

 - The Folly Theater is a historic destination for Kansas City’s performing arts, located in the heart of downtown KC, it’s easily accessible from everywhere.

 - If you’re searching for world-class performance and a night to remember, booking a concert at the Kauffman Center for the Performing Arts is a must-do.
 Home to the Kansas City Ballet, The Kansas City Symphony, and the Lyric Opera, there are concerts for every taste, all held in one of the world’s most beautiful concert halls.

 - If you’ve never taken advantage of living in a city that’s one of the historic homes of jazz, use your staycation as an opportunity to explore one of the things that makes our city so special.
 We have dozens of amazing jazz bars, but let me recommend the Green Lady Lounge for authentic, night to remember, incredible jazz!
 Located in the Crossroads district.

 - So you’ve seen Kansas City, but have you ever really SEEN Kansas City?
 See your hometown from an entirely different perspective when you take a helicopter tour of the city.
 With helicopter tours of downtown Kansas City, the Plaza and special night time and holiday tours, booking a helicopter tour is a way to really take your mini-break staycation to a vacation of the year level.

 A staycation is an amazing opportunity to appreciate our city like never before and with so much less planning needed than a traditional vacation.
 A staycation can make you love and discover your home in ways you don’t usually get to.

-If you’re like me, and full of Kansas City pride, jump on it and find yourself relaxing, reconnecting, smiling, laughing and dancing in our hometown by creating your own personal Kansas City staycation.
-Give me your feedback, is there something I missed?
+If you’re like us, and full of Kansas City pride, jump on it and find yourself relaxing, reconnecting, smiling, laughing and dancing in our hometown by creating your own personal Kansas City staycation.
+Give us your feedback, is there something we missed?